Highlights

 Film Emigration from Nazi Germany

-Want to watch "Film Emigration from Nazi Germany" on your TV or mobile device at home?
-Discovering a streaming service to buy, rent, download, or stream the documentary TV series via subscription can be a challenge, so we here at Moviefone want to do the heavy lifting.
+Need to watch "Film Emigration from Nazi Germany" from your couch, bed, or on your commute?
+Finding a streaming service to buy, rent, download, or play the documentary TV series via subscription can be tricky, so we here at Moviefone want to do the work for you.

 We've listed a number of streaming and cable services – including rental, purchase, and subscription platforms – along with the availability of "Film Emigration from Nazi Germany" on each platform.
-Now, before we get into the ways and means of how you can watch "Film Emigration from Nazi Germany" right now, here are some details about the WDR Fernsehen show.
+Now, before we get into the nitty-gritty of how you can watch "Film Emigration from Nazi Germany" right now, here are some finer points about the WDR Fernsehen show.

-Interested in knowing what the series is about?
+You probably already know what the show's about, but just in case...
 Here’s the plot: "Based on extensive interviews, shot on 16mm in a series of static long takes, Filmemigration aus Nazideutschland, is one of the most fascinating examples of "Film history on film" ever produced.
 Straschek devoted years to researching the topic and accumulating both film and non-film materials.
 Apart from some radio features and articles, however, this 290-minute TV programme remains the only published trace of Straschek's lifelong work on the emigration of film personnel.
 He had intended to publish a three-volume book, encompassing all available data about 3,000 emigrants originating from the centre and peripheries of film production, but the book never materialised."

 "Film Emigration from Nazi Germany" is currently available to stream via subscription, rental, or purchase on .